Overall World Oceans Day Theme Winner (2018): Rosie Leaney (Australia)

 - Entries must be saved in JPEG format and should be sized to be between 2,000 and 6,000 pixels in the longest dimension.
 Please limit your images to a maximum file size of 5,000KB (5MB).
 Images will be viewed on a large monitor and should be in the AdobeRGB 1998 or sRGB color space.

-- One image can be uploaded only into one category.
+- The same image can only be entered into one category.

 Note: Entrants should retain high-resolution and RAW files, if applicable, of their submissions.
 In the event your submission is selected as a finalist or winner, you will be asked to submit a high-resolution image for printing and display, and, if applicable, a RAW image to check if adjustments made to the image comply with the rules.